-Where does our wool come from?
+Where does your wool come from?

-Why don’t we use more Canadian Wool?
+Why don’t you use only Canadian Wool?

-How are the Sheep Treated?
+How are the sheep Treated?

 How is the wool processed?

-Are all wool dryer balls the same?
+Aren’t all wool dryer balls the same?

 No — a wool dryer ball’s performance comes down to the quality of the wool itself.
 Finer wools make softer and tighter wool balls.

 A softer ball is more gentle in your dryer.
 A tighter ball won’t fall apart as they bounce around your dryer.